QIWI-API/pull-payments-docs/pull-payments_en.html.md

 ## Payment methods {#payment_methods}

-* Customers may pay for Visa QIWI Wallet invoices
+* Customers may pay for QIWI Wallet invoices
   * on QIWI checkout (bill.qiwi.com)
   * on [qiwi.com](#https://qiwi.com) web-site
-    * from their Visa QIWI Wallet,
+    * from their QIWI Wallet,
     * from mobile phone account or any Visa/MasterCard
   * in QIWI mobile applications (Android/iOS/Windows Phone)
-    * from their Visa QIWI Wallet,
+    * from their QIWI Wallet,
     * from mobile phone account or any Visa/MasterCard
   * by cash in QIWI Self-service kiosks.